Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Estimation

 \section{Estimation}

-In this section we describe our estimation method and how the uniform valid confidence bands are constructed.
-The nuisance functions are estimated by lasso regressions.
-Finally, they are plugged into the moment conditions and solved for the target parameters, which yield an estimate for the first component $\hat{f}_1$.
-The lower and upper curve of the confidence bands are finally based on the estimated covariance matrix and a critical value which is determined by a multiplier bootstrap procedure.
-The details are given in this section.
+In this section, we describe our estimation method and how the uniform valid confidence bands are constructed.
+First, nuisance functions are estimated using lasso regressions.
+Subsequently, they are plugged into the moment conditions and solved for the target parameters, which yield an estimate $\hat{f}_1$ for the first component in the additive regression model.
+The lower and upper curve of the confidence bands are then determined using the estimated covariance matrix and a critical value, which is obtained through a multiplier bootstrap procedure.
+The technical details for the estimation are given in this section.\\